Table of Contents[Hide][Show]

 Consumers desperately need more research about the high-inducing effects of CBD-to-THC that could manifest as a result of the digestive process.

 Some companies are already working to develop synthetic transdermal CBD.
-Such a drug would bypass the gastrointestinal tract and avoid bioconversion to psychoactive THC and/or HHCs.
-Of course, this treatment likely has its own set of yet unknown dangers!
+This would bypass the gastrointestinal tract and avoid bioconversion to psychoactive THC and/or HHCs.
+For example, CBD cream is an effective headache remedy and because it is externally applied, can be considered safe even for children.